psenger/Best-Practices-For-Rest-API/README.md

 JWT provides access to the claim.
 You can create a version number in the claim.
 Use the version number to notify your client that the version of the app is outdated and needs to be updated.

+Claims can be decoded, as they are base64. this can provide meta data to the client on how to behave.
+For example, the principal's roles can be encased in the claims and the app can then use the roles to dictate the presentation.
+Furthermore, the subjects name can also be encased in the payload.

 JWT
 Ue tokens, and make them expire within 15-20 minutes.
 Make sure the refresh tokens work once and only once.